Crisis Services: Building a Better System of Care

 - State funding for crisis intervention team training for law enforcement officers was first allocated in 2014.
 Crisis intervention team training is designed to improve the outcomes of law enforcement interactions with people experiencing a mental health crisis.

 - Wisconsin's first peer-run respite opened in 2015.
-There are now five peer-run respites in Wisconsin.
+There are now six peer-run respites in Wisconsin.
 Peer-run respites can help people avoid a mental health crisis situation.

 - The youth crisis stabilization facility type was established in Wisconsin in 2019.
-Certified youth crisis stabilization facilities are located in Milwaukee and Wausau.
+Certified youth crisis stabilization facilities are located in Dousman, Milwaukee, and Wausau.

-- Regional crisis stabilization facilities for adults are under development.
+- Regional crisis stabilization facilities for adults are being developed.

 Crisis Services Workgroup